+Note: There is also an ‘as commissioned’ capital base which differs from the ‘as incurred’ value by the difference between when the project costs are incurred and when the project is commissioned.
+For simplicity the as ‘commissioned’ values are not shown.

 Operating expenditure

 Operating expenditure by category over the earlier access arrangement period is set out in Table 2.2 below.
 These costs are based on actual costs for calendar years 2008 to 2011, and forecast costs for calendar year 2012.